To Catch a Predator: Criticism

-In May 2007, Marsha Bartel, a former investigative producer for Dateline, filed a $1 million breach of contract lawsuit against NBC, stating that the network fired her the year prior, with three years left on her four-year contract, and after 21 years at the company, after she refused to work on the To Catch a Predator because of ethical concerns she had about the series.
+In May 2007, Marsha Bartel, a former investigative producer for Dateline, filed a $1 million breach of contract lawsuit against NBC, stating that the network fired her the year prior, with three years left on her four-year contract, and after 21 years at the company, after she refused to work on To Catch a Predator because of ethical concerns she had about the series.
 Specifically, she said that Perverted-Justice failed to keep accurate, verifiable records of its online interactions with suspects, which had been cited by some of the arrested men's attorneys who argued they were victims of entrapment.
 NBC, however, stated that Bartel was terminated because of budget cutbacks.
-The lawsuit was dismissed by the New York Supreme Court in October 2007.
-Federal Judge John W. Darrah explained that NBC has the legal right to dismiss employees without notification.
+The lawsuit was dismissed in October 2007.
+Federal Judge John W. Darrah explained that under New York law, NBC has the legal right to dismiss employees without notification.
 NBC reacted to the outcome by issuing a statement that read "We believed from the beginning that this case was without merit and we are pleased with the judge's decision."
 In September 2008, the Seventh Circuit Court of Appeals upheld the judgment on appeal.

 Entrapment claims

 Entrapment is a practice where a law enforcement agent induces a person to commit a criminal offense that the person would have otherwise been unlikely or unwilling to commit.
 It can be used as a legal defense for actions committed by the government but does not apply to investigative actions taken by a purely private organization.

 Although entrapment does not ordinarily apply to actions taken by private organizations, when Perverted-Justice works sufficiently in concert with a law enforcement agency, the involvement of the state actor may allow for an entrapment defense.
 Perverted-Justice takes the position that it has precautions in place to avoid entrapment issues, claiming that volunteers never initiate contact with the target or instigate lewd conversations or talks of sexual meetings.
 However, former Dateline anchor Stone Phillips disputes that claim, arguing that, "In many cases, the decoy is the first to bring up the subject of sex."
 Phillips defended the tactic as enticement as opposed to entrapment, stating that, "Once the hook is baited, the fish jump and run with it like you wouldn't believe."

 After a sting operation conducted by Perverted-Justice with the Riverside County Sheriff's Department, a court rejected a defendant's entrapment defense, finding no evidence to support the claim that Perverted-Justice acted as an agent of law enforcement.
 The conviction was affirmed on appeal, which noted the trial court's observation that the defendant initiated the contact with a Perverted-Justice agent that he had thought was a 12-year-old girl.

 In 2011, a case against a man who had appeared on the show was dismissed because the trial court judge did not find proof of a specific intent to commit the crime.
-The judge criticized the tactics used by Perverted-Justice, which he suggested lacked credibility and constituted in entrapment.
+The judge criticized the tactics used by Perverted-Justice, which he suggested lacked credibility and constituted entrapment.